Confessions on a Dance Floor: Composition

 "You do appreciate the absurdity of a group of rabbis in Israel claiming that I'm being blasphemous about someone when they haven't heard the record, right?
 And then, everyone in the media runs with it as if it's the truth.
 And that's a little weird.
 But what's even weirder is that the song is not about Isaac Lurier[sic], as the rabbis claim.
 It's named after Yitzhak Sinwani, who's singing in Yemenite on the track.
 I couldn't think of a title for the song.
 So I called it "Isaac" [the English transliteration of "Yitzhak"].
 It's interesting how their minds work, those naughty rabbis. [...]
 He's saying, "If all of the doors of all of the generous peoples' homes are closed to you, the gates of heaven will always be open."
 The words are about 1,000 years old. [...]
 [Yitzhak] is an old friend of mine.
 He's never made a record.
 He comes from generations of beautiful singers.
 Stuart and I asked him to come into the studio one day.
 We said, "We're just going to record you.
 We don't know what we're going to do with it."
 He's flawless.
 One take, no bad notes.
 He doesn't even need a microphone.
 We took one of the songs he did and I said to Stuart, "Let's sample these bits.
 We'll create a chorus and then I'll write lyrics around it."
 That's how we constructed it."

-The lyrics of the songs on the album incorporate bits of Madonna's musical history and are written in the form of confessions.
+The lyrics of the songs on the album incorporate elements of Madonna's musical history and are written in the form of confessions.
 "Hung Up" contains lyrics from Madonna's 1989 duet with Prince called "Love Song", from the Like a Prayer album.
 "How High" continues the themes of two songs from Madonna's eighth studio album Music, namely "Nobody's Perfect" and "I Deserve It".
-The lyrics of "Push" thank the person who challenged her to expand her limits and also incorporate elements of the Police's song "Every Breath You Take".
+The lyrics of "Push" thank the person who challenged her to push her limits and also incorporate elements of the Police's song "Every Breath You Take".
 Other tracks like "Sorry" include the title word in ten different languages (several of which are non-idiomatic).
-In "I Love New York" (written at the time of American Life), she praises the city where her career began and replies to negative comments made by George W. Bush.
-Elsewhere, Madonna sings about success and fame ("Let It Will Be") and the crossroads of past, present and future ("Like It or Not").
+In "I Love New York" (written at the time of American Life), she praises the city where her career began and replies to negative comments made by then-president of the United States, George W. Bush.
+Elsewhere, Madonna sings about success and fame ("Let It Will Be") and the crossroads of past, present, and future ("Like It or Not").